 The EDSCLS platform allows education leaders to seek the viewpoints of multiple respondent groups.
 A multi-perspective approach is important because each of the stakeholders experience school climate differently.
 The EDSCLS includes four surveys.
 The “student survey” is intended for students in grades 5–12.
 The “parent survey” is for parents and guardians of students in grades 5–12.
 The “instructional staff survey” and the “principal and noninstructional staff survey” are for all staff employed in schools that cater to at least one grade between 5 and 12.
 Combined, these four surveys measure school climate from the perspectives of diverse stakeholders.

 IMPORTANT NOTE: In the national benchmark study, in addition to the principal, all students and staff can be surveyed or you can opt to only survey a sample of students and teachers.
-If a school selects to sample, one class of students from each eligible grade (up to four grades) would be randomly selected to take the student survey, and two teachers from each eligible grade (up to four grades) would be randomly selected to take the instructional staff survey.
-In either case, the principal will be asked to complete the noninstructional staff survey.
+If a school selects to sample, we are asking for participation from one class of students and two teachers from each eligible grade offered within your schools (grades 5, 7, and 11).
+The principal will be asked to complete the noninstructional staff survey.
 If the school chooses to invite all of its students, teachers, and/or noninstructional staff to take part in the EDSCLS survey, after the completion of the national EDSCLS study, the school will receive a report with aggregated measures of school climate perceptions from the perspectives of the school’s respondents along with comparisons to the perceptions expressed in the EDSCLS national sample.

 Which schools in my district have been selected for participation?